ihubanov/agent-dev-guide/examples/sequential-thinking/README.md

 - **Add tools:** Edit `src/mcp-server/index.ts`
 - **Configure:** Update environment variables
 - **Package:** `yarn package`
+- **Note:** The `greeting.txt` file is shown to users the first time they start a new conversation.
+You can customize this file to change the initial greeting message.

 For more details, see the [modelcontextprotocol/servers documentation](https://github.com/modelcontextprotocol/servers/blob/main/src/sequentialthinking/README.md).